 Gym and fitness franchises account for approximately $4 billion of the massive $34 billion health and fitness industry.
 Fitness is one of the most exciting areas to be involved in, in the franchising world.
 Every fitness entrepreneur has dreams of growing their business and developing into a thriving gym franchise.

 Transitioning from a business owner to gym franchise owner is a step that needs a considerable amount of thinking and planning.
 The most successful fitness entrepreneurs all share a similar trait which is ambition.
 Every part of owning and running a gym revolves around growing and being as successful as possible.
 The journey you take to grow your business further is essential.
-In this article, we will discuss the steps you need to take to open a gym franchise. [table_of_contents
+In this article, we will discuss the steps you need to take to open a gym franchise.
+Skip ahead to:

 Why Should You Open a Gym Franchise?